htrahddis-hub/To-do-list/README.md

 The deplyed app link: https://to-do-list-d.herokuapp.com/

-The app is made using NOde js, Express framework and MongoDB.
+The app is made using Node js, Express framework and MongoDB.

 To run this app locally
 1.clone the repo to your PC.